bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s create an object that describes our online class.
+Let&apos;s create an object that describes our online class.

 First, we invoke the object constructor, then we define properties - name and year.